 For addiction treatment, I use an alternative to the 12-step model that involves Cognitive Behavioral Therapy, Motivational Interviewing, and harm-reduction techniques.
 I believe in empowering people to create personal changes and I use current empirical research to inform treatment.
 I do not subscribe to the idea that I know what is best and instead use a collaborative approach.
 Humor also plays an important role in healing and I incorporate it as often as appropriate.

 I hold a Bachelor’s, Master’s, and Doctoral degree in Clinical Psychology.
-For the past seven years, I have been a SMART Recovery facilitator and I run a weekly Family and Friends meeting in San Diego.
-In my free time, I enjoy being active out in nature, learning about different cultures, and spending time with my furry family members.
+For the past eight years, I have been a SMART Recovery facilitator where I run a weekly Family and Friends meeting.
+In my free time, I enjoy being physically active, appreciating new experiences, and advocating for animals as well as anything psychology related.

 Professional Organizations